Year 1

 English

-We will be delving into a number of high quality picture books to help us practise and apply our writing skills to write a list poem, character descriptions, planning and inventing a new story, a non-chronological report, and a letter.
+We will be exploring a number of high quality picture books to help us practise and apply our writing skills to: write a diary in the role of a character; develop and write questions; write a set of instructions; retell events using time adverbials; explore and perform poetry; write a non-chronological report.

 Mathematics